mattpsu03/Free-Play-with-Attract-arcade-mods/README.md

 -9/26/26 - Added Vs. The Goonies Freeplay with Attract

 -9/26/26 - Added Vs. R.B.I.
 Baseball Freeplay with Attract (3 coins/1 credit in coin A to activate freeplay)

+-9/26/26 - Added Megaplay Sonic the Hedgehog Freeplay with Attract, no continue patch, and hiscore.dat fix